VektorKnight/MeshDecals/README.md

 - Simplify decal mesh to remove co-planar triangles.

  ## Disclaimer
- This is in no-way a finished product and the goal of this project was to explore the various algorithms involved.
+ This is in no-way a finished product and the goal was to explore the various algorithms involved.
 The code has been kept relatively simple with decent documentation to serve as an example should you wish to build a similar system for your own projects.
 While things are at a good stopping point, I may update this project to tackle some remaining TODOs such as mesh simplification and some potential optimizations.